Research Apprenticeship Program

 Testimonial -- Tava Espinoza, Fall 2017-Spring 2018 Research Apprentice:

-"As an undergraduate student on Dr. Savage’s research team I felt that my skills in conducting research and the knowledge acquired from my major classes were put to the test!
-This was an opportunity to perform at a higher academic level, which I think any other student could benefit.
+"As an undergraduate student on Dr. Savage’s research team, I felt that my skills in conducting research and the knowledge acquired from my major classes were put to the test!
+This was an opportunity to perform at a higher academic level, which I think any other student could benefit from.
 My favorite experiences were: learning the process of developing a research paper with the intention of publication, taking the steps necessary to participate in the annual SDSU Student Research Symposium, and working with a group where I felt genuinely valued and supported.
 My involvement in a research team provided me with the understanding of how these practices will shape my career aspirations, and the confidence to seek out other similar collaborative projects in the future.”